sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 Data minimization is an essential concept in trust frameworks and federations exchanging End-User identity information for government applications.
 The design of this profile takes into consideration mechanisms to protect the End-User's government identity information and activity from unintentional exposure.

 Pairwise Subject identifiers MUST be supported by the OpenID Providers for frameworks where subjects should not be traceable or linkable across Clients by their subject ID.
-This prevents a situation where an End-User may inadvertently be assigned a universal government identifier.
+This prevents situations where an End-User may inadvertently be assigned a universal government identifier.

 Request claims MUST be supported by the OpenID Providers to ensure that only the data the Client explicitly requests is provided in the UserInfo response or ID Token.
 This prevents situations where a Client may only require a partial set of claims, but receives (and is therefore exposed to) a full set of claims.
 For example, if a Client only needs an identifier and the persons legal age, the OpenID Provider MUST NOT send the Client the full user name and birth date.